 This guide is intended to describe rules and procedures of the Department of French and Italian of the University of Iowa as it functions within the College of Liberal Arts and Sciences and the Graduate College.
-We hope the information included here will prove useful to students pursuing graduate studies as well as to those holding appointments as teaching or research assistants or as fellows in the Department.
-The faculty of the Department stands ready to discuss or elaborate on any item in this document and to emend it if deemed advisable.
-Additionally, students and assistants are urged to obtain a copy of the Manual of Rules and Regulations of the Graduate College, available in the offices of the Graduate College.
+We hope the information included here will prove useful to students pursuing graduate studies as well as to those holding appointments as teaching assistants in the Department.
+The faculty of the Department is available to discuss or elaborate on any item in this document and to emend it if deemed advisable.